-In today’s blog, we discuss data science, in particular, the big data.
+In today’s blog, we discuss data science.
+In particular, the big data part of data science.

 What Is Big Data?